stakwork/sphinx-key/sphinx-key/README.md

 - In the `~/sphinx-key/tester` directory, create a file `.env` with the settings shown below:

 ```
-SSID="name of your home wifi - signer will use that to connect to the internet and ping the remote node"
+SSID="foo" # name of your home wifi - signer will use that to connect to the internet and ping the remote node
-PASS="password of your home wifi"
+PASS="bar" # password of your home wifi
-BROKER="xx.xx.xx.xx:xxxx" # IP address and port your broker is listening on on your remote server.
+BROKER="00.00.00.00:0000" # IP address and port your broker is listening on on your remote server.
 NETWORK="regtest"
-SEED=c7629e0f2edf1be66f01c0824022c5d30756ffa0f17213d2be463a458d200803 # You can use the script at ~/sphinx-key/sphinx-key/newseed.sh to generate a fresh seed.
+SEED=c7629e0f2edf1be66f01c0824022c5d30756ffa0f17213d2be463a458d200803 # you can use the script at ~/sphinx-key/sphinx-key/newseed.sh to generate a fresh seed.
 ```

 - Connect to the very first wifi network you specified above, enter the password, and then in `~/sphinx-key/tester` run `cargo run --bin config`.